Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 September 2025 18.23.06 UTC
+- WIB: Senin, 22 September 2025 19.55.35 UTC
-- WITA: Senin, 22 September 2025 19.23.06 UTC
+- WITA: Senin, 22 September 2025 20.55.35 UTC
-- WIT: Senin, 22 September 2025 20.23.06 UTC
+- WIT: Senin, 22 September 2025 21.55.35 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: success
+Kategori: motivational